An ACT Government Website

 To apply you must:

-• come from a culturally and linguistically diverse background
+• come from a multicultural background

 • be a resident of the Australian Capital Territory

-We give priority to applicants who are:
+We give priority to people who are:

 • holders of an ACT Services Access card